Crveni Krst, Belgrade: History

 In 2003, city selected a conceptual layout plan for the section in front of the theater, but no works have been done.
 In 2020, city announced new plan for the entire square, which may incorporate the old plan.
 The roundabout and gas station are planned for relocation, and additional trees are to be planted.
 A garage with 200 lots is also planned, which may be underground, as the trees would have to be cut otherwise.
 Works are projected for 2022.

 A small square at the corner of the Mileševska and Cara Nikolaja II streets has been renovated in 2021, and dedicated to the actors Milena Dravić and Dragan Nikolić, as mayor Zoran Radojičić stated that city "remembers its legends".
 The asphalt concrete which covered the area was removed, and the area was covered with granite slabs on top of the sand base.
 Additional trees were planted, and, as the married couple often performed together, a monument commemorating their TV show Obraz uz obraz will also be placed.
 The re-opening of the 850 m2 large square is scheduled for 14 October 2021, the monument will be placed by the spring of 2022, and in the same year the facades of the building around the square will be renovated.
 The square was officially named the Square of Milena and Gaga (Svker Milene i Gage) on 30 August 2021, and ceremonially opened on 4 October 2021.
 As the plan also includes demolition of Interbellum villas at the square, and construction of eight storey high modern buildings instead, citizens organized protests against the project which would completely change the cityscape of the square and add over 300 new residents.

+Demolition of the existing venues of the Sports Society Radnički, and construction of the new complex, began in April 2023.
+Located in the block bounded by the streets Vojvode Šupljikca, Vatroslava Jagića, Starca Vujadina and Bulevar Kralja Aleksandra, the complex will cover 11,850 m2 above the ground, with additional 6,904 m2 below.
+Multi-functional venue will consist of two structures, the sports hall with a garage, named after basketball coach Duda Ivković, and the sports center with administration.
+The hall will have 1,025 seats, and the deadline for the project is mid-2025.